After a long hiatus due to the COVID-19 outbreak, the 2021 Indian Premier League is ready to resume.Read more…

-Formerly just a traditional streaming service, Stan is moving into live sport in 2021, which will interest rugby fans in particular.
+Formerly just a traditional streaming service, Stan moved into live sport in 2021, which was good news for rugby fans in particular.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 The announcement was made after striking a deal with the Australian Rugby Union, securing a smorgasbord of rugby broadcast rights.
 A few days after that it confirmed it had also picked up some tennis.
-Here's what we know about Stan Sport.
+Here's all you need to know about Stan Sport.

 What is on Stan Sport?

-Stan first announced it would be securing all the rugby on the Australian calendar and more exclusively for the next three years, live and most importantly ad-free.
-That includes the Bledisloe Cup, Super Rugby AU, Super Rugby Aotearoa, Shute Shield, The Rugby Championship, Super W, Hospital Cup, Mitre 10 Cup, Currie Cup and SANZAAR Union home games.
+Stan first announced it would be securing all the rugby union on the Australian calendar and more in an exclusive deal for the next 3 years, live and most importantly ad-free.
+That included the Bledisloe Cup, Super Rugby AU, Super Rugby Aotearoa, Shute Shield, The Rugby Championship, Super W, Hospital Cup, Mitre 10 Cup, Currie Cup and SANZAAR Union home games.

-It won't just be rugby on the agenda.
-Stan Sport has landed the broadcast rights to two of the biggest grand slams in tennis for the next three years – Wimbledon and the French Open.
-Select coverage will still also be on Channel 9 meaning it will now have all grand slams except the US Open, as 9 already broadcasts the Australian Open.
+Also it's not just rugby on the agenda.
+Stan Sport has landed the broadcast rights to 2 of the biggest grand slams in tennis for the next 3 years – Wimbledon and the French Open.
+Select coverage will still be on Channel 9 meaning it will now have all grand slams except the US Open, as 9 already broadcasts the Australian Open.
 Both Channel 7 and Fox Sports have lost the rights to the grand slams.